SpoddyCoder/SpoddyCoiner/README.md

 Free CoinMarketCap API accounts have the lowest rate-limits, but you may purchase a higher tier to increase this.

 * Default cache time is `1 hour` - the data you see may be up to 1 hour old
-* Cache time can be changed in the Addons -> SpoddyCoiner menu, the maximum is 6 hours (21600 seconds)
+* Cache time can be changed in the Extennsions -> SpoddyCoiner menu, the maximum is 6 hours (21600 seconds)
-* Cache can be cleared at any time in the Addons -> SpoddyCoiner menu
+* Cache can be cleared at any time in the Extensions -> SpoddyCoiner menu

 ### Errors